 Mental health and homelessness go hand-in-hand.

 Meryl Lieberman believes mental health and homelessness go hand-in-hand.
 That is one reason why she opened Casa Milagro, a residential community for adults.
-She helps residents who were formerly homeless people and lives with a severe mental illness.
+She helps residents who were formerly homeless people and lives with severe mental illness.
 A community of caretakers lives in the house to help residents eventually transition to an independent life.

 What is Casa Milagro? a therapeutic and residential community for formerly homeless people

 Casa Milagro house of miracles is a therapeutic community, residential community, for adults who have previously experienced homelessness and who are living with a diagnosis of a severely disabling mental illness.
-And the reason they would even need Casa Milagro is that they haven't yet developed the confidence or the skills to live independently in a safe way, meaning remembering to take prescribed medications or to eat well or to turn the stove off, for example.
+And the reason they would even need Casa Milagro is that they haven't yet developed the confidence or the skills to live independently in a safe way, meaning remembering to take prescribed medications or to eat well, or to turn the stove off, for example.
 So we teach living skills as well as independent skills on how to foster community by cooperating every day.

 Who are the profiles of formerly homeless people who live at Casa Milagro?

-Several women who were either victims of domestic abuse and human trafficking are part of our community.
+Several women who were either victim of domestic abuse and human trafficking are part of our community.
 Some of them had multiple personality disorders now called associative disorder and we've had several residents with that particular diagnosis.
-Some have severe depression or bipolar disorder; you any people with a diagnosis of depression or bipolar can function beautifully in, you know, our culture.
+Some have severe depression or bipolar disorder; any people with a diagnosis of depression or bipolar can function beautifully in, you know, our culture.
 Others have been more limited in their experience and they don't have the confidence yet.

 How did you start Casa Milagro?

 We started out with six men and six women and then what happened was as people started becoming more gender-fluid, describing themselves in many different ways.
 Let me just describe the house.
-It's an H shaped house and each end of the letter H has three bedrooms, a sitting room and a shared bath.
+It's an H-shaped house and each end of the letter H has three bedrooms, a sitting room, and a shared bath.
 And what we have found is in a community of respect where people really see each other's family members, it's okay to have people of different genders sharing bathrooms.
 We do have a non-fraternization rule.
 We've had a couple of people who have fallen in love and moved out and gotten married actually, but we do ask that people not be romantically involved with each other in the house because it disturbs the family dynamic.